 - Wallpaper ad: This is a relatively newer type of display ad that is much larger and takes up the entire real estate of your screen.
 They essentially transform the background of a website, creating a more immersive feeling for the viewer.

 - Video ad: A video ad brings sound and movement to your marketing efforts and can be effective at getting someone’s attention and drawing them in.
 According to the IAB report, they’re one of the fastest growing digital ad types, with revenue up 35 percent in 2018, from 2017.
 Videos that automatically launch when a page loads can be annoying when you’re trying to browse discreetly, so many advertisers choose to make their videos begin only when someone rolls over or clicks on them.

 - Interstitial ad: What began as pop-up ads—those digital ads that popped up on a screen out of nowhere and inspired the invention of the pop-up ad blocker—are now known as interstitial ads.
 They cover the full interface of the website or mobile app where they appear, but are usually placed at transition points so as to make them a bit less annoying and disruptive.
 They can be static images, videos, or any other type of display and are commonly used on mobile devices and in games.

 No matter how clever, entertaining, or imaginative display ads have become, they are still often seen as intrusive by most people and can be easily ignored.
-For that reason, native ads have become 0p into people’s brains without them even noticing.
+For that reason, native ads have infiltrated people’s brains without them even noticing.